NUTRITION TIPS: THE BEST TIME TO DRINK YOUR PROTEIN SHAKE

 IT WILL BE EASIER TO LOSE FAT

 Contrary to what we have been taught, fasted weight training is not the best way to lose body fat.
 If you want to get lean, one scoop of protein pre-workout is the way to go.
-A study in Medicine and Science in Sports & Exercise showed that a pre-workout protein shake increased calorie burning for the next 24 hours.
+For instance, a study in Medicine and Science in Sports & Exercise showed that a pre-workout protein shakes increased calorie burning for the next 24 hours.

 YOU WILL BUILD MORE MUSCLE

 It turns out that drinking a protein shake pre-workout will increase muscle protein synthesis for up to 3 hours.
 What does it all mean?
 You have now increased your post-workout anabolic window by up to 6 times!
 Also, a study published in the Journal of Strength and Conditioning Research showed a pre-workout protein shake caused a significant reduction in cortisol (remember from above) for up to 24 hours following your training session.

 If you aren’t getting enough protein in your diet, you will not gain muscle (unless you are a genetic freak).
 However, if you are, then the best time to take one of your daily protein shakes is before your workout.
 And if you use an intra-workout BCAA, your results will be amplified even more.
 Try drinking your protein shake pre-workout for a month and see what happens.

 Top Related Articles